PROX

-PROX is an acronym for PReferential OXidation, and refers to the preferential oxidation of a carbon monoxide in a gas mixture by a catalyst.
+PROX is an acronym for PReferential OXidation, that refers to the preferential oxidation of carbon monoxide in a gas mixture by a catalyst.
 It is intended to remove trace amounts of CO from H2/CO/CO2 mixtures produced by steam reforming and water-gas shift.
 An ideal PROX catalyst preferentially oxidizes carbon monoxide (CO) using a heterogeneous catalyst placed upon a ceramic support.
 Catalysts include metals such as platinum, platinum/iron, platinum/ruthenium, gold nanoparticles as well as novel copper oxide/ceramic conglomerate catalysts.

 Motivation

 This reaction is a considerable subject area of research with implications for fuel cell design.

 Its main utility lies in the removal of carbon monoxide (CO) from the fuel cell's feed gas.
 CO poisons the catalyst of most low-temperature fuel cells.

 Carbon monoxide is often produced as a by-product from steam reforming of hydrocarbons, which produces hydrogen and CO.

 It is possible to consume most of the CO by reacting it with steam in the water-gas shift reaction: